alphaom33/Obsidian/Things Which Can Be Learned.md

 Skill, too, plays a role.
 To survive without a human, souls must lost their ability to utilize wellspring-style magic.
 Witches are not bound by this limitation
 Because of that loss, they are now only able to interface with consumption and excretion by humans.
+Typically, each mage chooses an Aptitude by talent or desire to study more carefully.
+This aptitude will only focus on a specific element of magic, and results in the piece requiring much less fuel to utilize, such that it is actually viable for combat.

 ### Deep Magic
 Because of her being a witch, Virda can interface with the world itself, using drawn magic as souls would in [[World Building#The Wellspring]]